 In 2015 Lahey’s large scale public project, “spring”, a collaboration with Concord Adex was completed.
 The project’s initial parameters included selected glazing on the tower, the exterior of the roof top mechanical room and a pedestrian walkway, which required the installation of windscreens.
 The glazing installations start at ground level and continue through to the 36th floor — on the North and South sides of the building in a glass spine visible from both inside and outside the tower.
 The Rooftop project features a pixilated blossom visible from many miles away — from the 401 Highway and from the air.
 The pedestrian windscreens are 3 separate obelisks positioned near a central set of stairs that lead into the retail level of the tower.
 A secondary project was developed for the interior public areas where these same thematic concerns have been extended.
 There is a chromatic shift in these interior installations; while the exterior images are high chroma the interior images are situated just next to black and white, with only a memory of colour.

-In Autumn 2017, James Lahey will mount a solo exhibition at Galerie de Bellefeuille’s new Toronto location.
+In Autumn 2017, James Lahey mounted a solo exhibition at Galerie de Bellefeuille’s new Toronto location.